Shivdhakar/Networking-Internship/Notes/Week6.md

 **NAT/PAT:** IP sharing and protection.

 All four form the **foundation of modern networking** — and every IT or network admin must master them.

-*Next up:* VLANs and Subnets — where segmentation gets spicy.

 # References